 Dr Vangelis Makriyannakis, film scholar and theatre director, was highly instrumental in some of the founding years of the Festival, providing essential information on current and older films, lecturing on Nikos Nikolaides and conducting interviews, Q&A's and masterclasses.
 His guidance on the films of Angelopoulos was of particular importance.

-THE SYN FESTIVAL: SYN have collaborated on our last three festivals, curating exhibitions for the visual art spaces of Filmhouse - Borders and Boundaries; SKOTIA, and Imagine the Sounds.
+THE SYN FESTIVAL: SYN have collaborated on our last three festivals, curating exhibitions for the visual art spaces of Filmhouse - Borders and Boundaries; SKOTIA, Imagine the Sounds and Identities.